| Scottish Terriers (Scotties): the most honest dog breed review you'll ever find. Information about Scottish Terrier personality and behavior. |

-Friendly and playful as a puppy, the Scottish Terrier matures into a bold, jaunty, yet steady and dignified adult, with greater independence than most terriers.
-He is staunchly self-reliant and fearless -- also dour and crusty at times.
+Friendly and playful as a puppy, the Scottie matures into a bold, jaunty, yet steady and dignified adult, with greater independence than most terriers.
+He is staunchly self-reliant and fearless – also a bit dour and crusty at times.

 The Scottish Terrier is content with daily walks and not built for long-distance jogging, but he will pursue squirrels and chipmunks with rollicking enthusiasm.